Associate in Administrative Assisting Program Guide

 You should plan to apply to between three and five schools.
 Keep in mind, though, that applying to schools often incurs application fees, which can range from $20 to $40 for associate programs; sometimes schools offer free application periods and/or waivers for those with financial need.

-- Transcripts: You’ll need to send official copies of high school transcripts — as well as transcripts of any college you may have already completed — to each school you apply to.
-These transcripts might incur a small fee, and you can order them directly from your school’s registrar’s office.
+You'll need to send official copies of high school transcripts -- as well as transcripts of any college you may have already completed -- to each school you apply to.
+These transcripts might incur a small fee, and you can order them directly from your school's registrar's office.

 Educational Paths for Administrative Assistant Associate Programs